 I’ve always been incredibly active.
 As a kid, I was playing pee wee softball and basketball.
 In middle and high school, I was on the varsity cross country team, varsity track team and dance team.

-In college, I was on the New York University Dance Team and danced competitively with them at the national competitions.
-Even after graduating, I would make time after work to hit the gym, take a yoga class or simply jog around my neighbourhood.
+In college, I was on the New York University Dance Team and danced competitively with them in national competitions.
+Even after graduating, I would make time after work to hit the gym, take a yoga class or simply jog around my neighborhood.

 But where it all really started for me as a daily routine/part of a lifestyle was when I was pregnant with my first child.
 You’ll be surprised how far we have come along in accepting women who are pregnant to be weightlifting or doing handstands with a belly.